tillnagel/unfolding/tutorials/markers-simple.md

 	  }
 	}

-You also can extend SimpleLinesMarker or SimplePolygonMarker or create your completely own.
+You also can extend SimpleLinesMarker (<a href="https://github.com/tillnagel/unfolding/blob/master/examples/de/fhpotsdam/unfolding/examples/marker/custom/MyLinesMarkerApp.java">example</a>) or SimplePolygonMarker (<a href="https://github.com/tillnagel/unfolding/blob/master/examples/de/fhpotsdam/unfolding/examples/marker/custom/MyPolygonMarkerApp.java">example</a>) or create your completely own.
 Check out the [Processing tutorial on objects](http://processing.org/learning/objects/) for more information on objects, classes, etc.

 How to create your own image marker in Java, as shown in the screenshot above, see the [Image Marker example](../examples/40_image-marker.html) for the source code.